The Paul Davis Moment

 - Overleaf.
 Overleaf is the new collaborative writing and publishing system developed by the team behind the popular writeLaTeX editor.
 Overleaf is designed to make the whole process of writing, editing and producing scientific papers much quicker for both authors and publishers.

 - Mendeley. “iTunes for research papers” Mendeley provides a nice GUI for interacting with your collection of research papers.
 The parallel to a playlist is a collection: create collections sorted howsoever you choose, and put papers in multiple collections.
 Mendeley does an alright job of importing the correct metadat for many papers, especially if they exist in a public archive or are text-based (as opposed to scanned pages).
 It is possible to take notes on the PDFs and in a separate comment, and it is also possible to highlight text.
 You can also sync your library with the Mendeley website to have access to them from anywhere.
-(January 2011)
+(January 2011, link updated 09/2022)

 - PGF and TikZ.
 “A TeX macro package for generating graphics” When you need to show an MT model or generate any other graphics for your papers or presentations, PGF and TikZ will help you out.
 See the TeXample.net page to see some example images generated using PGF and TikZ.
 (October 2010)